Growth tightness and genericity for word metrics from injective spaces

 \subsection{Generalities}

-We decided to state our results above first in the setting of $G=\MCG(\Sigma)$ for $\Sigma$ a finite type surface, since this is the setting motivating most of the original questions.
-However, our results hold in the much more general setting where $G$ acts properly coboundedly on a metric space where all Morse geodesics are (quantitatively) strongly contracting (for sampling, see \cite{Yang2018}, \cite{Yang17:ConvexCocompact}, \cite{COULON2024} and \cite{CGZ24:Confined}.
+We first stated our results in the setting of $G = \MCG(\Sigma)$ for a finite-type surface $\Sigma$, as this setting motivates most of the original questions.
+However, our results hold in a much more general framework where $G$ acts properly coboundedly on a metric space in which all Morse geodesics are (quantitatively) strongly contracting.
+For properties of such spaces, see \cite{Yang2018}, \cite{Yang17:ConvexCocompact}, \cite{COULON2024}, and \cite{CGZ24:Confined}.
 Spaces satisfying this property include CAT(0) spaces~\cite{charneysultan:contracting}, injective spaces~\cite{SistoZalloum2024}, Garside groups~\cite{calvezwiest:morse}, certain small-cancellation groups~\cite{zbinden:small}, and weakly modular graphs with convex balls~\cite{soergelzalloum:morse}.